starlake-ai/starlake/docs/docs/platform/databricks.md

 ### Azure

 In this section you don't have to set service account variables, we will set it when mounting our container.
-Just copy your key in your storage account in the access key frame.
+Just copy your storage account access key we will use it later in a notebook.

 ![Azure Key]( /img/databricks/azure-key.png "Azure access key")